The Sailing Stone XIII

 Beckett and Adrian were floating.
 Face to face.
 Hands outstretched – clasped.
 They were smiling.
 Breathing through their snorkels, they floated for several minutes – staring at one another, touching each other’s bodies.
 Soon they were snorkeling side by side, hand holding, marveling at the sea life below them.
 Beckett felt as safe as he had ever felt.
 He trusted Adrian, if nothing else.
 Adrian loved him and he believed he loved her as well.
 Nothing, he felt, could have harmed him at that moment – with his love, floating over the fish.

-When they separated, a certain fluorescent marine life catching Adrian’s attention, several arms – darkened by wet suits, yanked Beckett down violently.
-With his snorkeling mask ripped off, his legs kicking and his body fighting for air, he could not recognize his assailants.
+When they separated, a certain fluorescent marine life caught Adrian’s attention.
+She waved frantically to try and get his attention, but Beckett attention was on a sea turtle.
+Several arms – darkened by wet suits, yanked Beckett down violently.
+With his snorkeling mask ripped off and his legs kicking and his body fighting for air, he could not recognize his assailants.
 The pupils of their eyes were emerald green and they were ferocious in their hatred of Beckett as they shook him out like laundry by his legs and arms.
 Passed out – they let go of him.
 Adrian – alarmed by Beckett’s floating and seemingly lifeless body – burrowed down, cutting through the water pressure.
 She reached for his arm and started pulling Beckett to the surface, screaming for help as she flailed.